sparvu/data-recorders/docs/usage.md

 ### Configuration files

-A master script, called rec is responsible to start all data recorders configured under kronometrix.json file.
+A master script, called **rec** is responsible to start all data recorders, configured under kronometrix.json file.
 The kronometrix.json file is the main configuration file for data recording, where all data recorders are configured.
-For each active data recorder the master rec script will execute and launch the recorder.
+For each active data recorder the master **rec** script will execute and launch the respective recorder.

 #### kronometrix.json

-Found under /opt/kronometrix/etc directory this is the main configuration file for all data recorders.
+Found under ```/opt/kronometrix/etc``` directory this is the main configuration file for all data recorders.
 Each data recorder will have a section with its own settings.

 ```
     {
         "name" : "sys",
         "file" : "sysrec.krd",
         "status" : "active",
         "interval" : 60,
         "domain" : [ "cpd", "dpd", "spd", "wpd" ]
     },
 ```